Arthur-Heng/NLGraph/README.md

 # NLGraph
-Official repository of Can Language Models Solve Graph Problems in Natural Language?
+Official repository of the paper: Can Language Models Solve Graph Problems in Natural Language?